The Unofficial CISSPforum FAQ

 insightful postings to the forum or by pestering the editors privately (i.e. in a private place).

-I’d like to thank my producer, the director and of course the venerable Consortium without which this FAQ would not have been
+I’d like to thank my producer, the director, the investors, the NSA and of course the venerable Consortium without which this FAQ would not have been

 7.7 What’s new here?

-August 2012: wasted another hour of my miserable existence purging broken URLs.
-Naturally I have left a few for next time.
+August 2012: wasted another hour or three of my miserable existence purging broken URLs.
+Naturally I have left a few for

 : after a mysterious year-long lull in proceedings, the FAQ was updated by answering How do I get people to respond to my queries